 Beauceron

-This is a breed of impressive and, to some, a fearful look and the Beauceron can certainly be an impressive sight to see.
-They are immensely strong and were bred with a specific purpose of guarding and herding large flocks of sheep.
+This is a breed of impressive and, to some, a fearful look, and the Beauceron can certainly be an impressive sight to see.
+They are immensely strong and were bred with the specific purpose of guarding and herding large flocks of sheep.
 This Bas Rouge is not a breed anyone can handle.

 Beauceron